isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-appropriateness}
 ### Appropriateness

-(syn: adequacy, suitability) Suitability for a particular purpose.
+(syn: adequacy) Suitability for a particular purpose.

 {#term-arc42}
 ### arc42

-Free [template](http://arc42.org) for communication and documentation of software architectures.
+Free [template](http://arc42.org) for communication and documentation of software architectures. arc42 consists of 12 (optional) parts or sections.

 ### Architecture

 See [Software Architecture](#term-software-architecture)

 {#term-architectural-decision}
 ### Architectural Decision
 Decision, which has an sustainable or essential effect on structures, concepts, implementations or similar.
 Example: Decision about database technology or technical basics of the user interface.

 {#term-architecture-evaluation}
 ### Architecture evaluation

+Quantitative or qualitative assessment of a (software or system) architecture.
 Determine if an architecture can achieve its target qualities or quality attributes?
-  Quantitative or qualitative assessment of a (software or system) architecture.

   In our opinion the terms _architecture analysis_ or _architecture assessment_ are more
   appropriate, as _evaluation_ contains _value_, implying numerical assessment (which is usually only part of what you should do in architecture analysis).